simonscmap/cmap-node-api/utility/distributed-datasets.md

 Here is a synoptic view of the sequence of function calls that make up the router.

 - When a route controller delegates to the `queryHandler` in engages the router; the entry point is [/queryHandler/index.js](/utility/queryHandler/index.js) which calls [/router/router.js::routeQuery](/utility/router/router.js).
-- The `routeQuery` function calls [/router/queryToDatabaseTarget::getCandidateList](/utility/router/queryToDatabaseTarget.js), in order to determine which server to target, and the delegates the execution of the query and handling of the response to either [/queryHandler/queryOnPrem.js](/utility/queryHandler/queryOnPrem.js) or [/queryHandler/queryCluster.js](/utility/queryHandler/queryCluster.js) based on whether `getCandidateList` determined that the query should be run on-prem or on a cluster node.
+- The `routeQuery` function calls [/router/queryToDatabaseTarget::getCandidateList](/utility/router/queryToDatabaseTarget.js), in order to determine which server to target, and then delegates the execution of the query and handling of the response to either [/queryHandler/queryOnPrem.js](/utility/queryHandler/queryOnPrem.js) or [/queryHandler/queryCluster.js](/utility/queryHandler/queryCluster.js) based on whether `getCandidateList` determined that the query should be run on-prem or on a cluster node.
 - `getCandidateList` contains the core function of the router, which includes analyzing the query to identify which datasets are requested, determining where those datasets are available, and calculating a viable server that has all required datasets.

 What follows are explanations of a few important implementation details.